 Background:

-The Jaidon Joseph Smith Educational Scholarship Fund provides resources and funding to deserving students in the Montgomery County Public Schools (MCPS) Gifted and Talented/Learning Disability (GT/LD) program, who overcame educational challenges to thrive at school and earn entry to a college or university.
-The scholarship is in memory of Jaidon, who tragically died in an automobile accident on June 9, 2021 just weeks after graduating from Walter Johnson High School.
+The Jaidon Joseph Smith Educational Scholarship Fund provides resources and funding to deserving students in the Montgomery County Public Schools (MCPS) Gifted and Talented/Learning Disability (GT/LD) program, who overcame educational challenges to thrive at school and plan to attend a college or university after they graduate.
+These scholarships are in memory of Jaidon, who tragically died in an automobile accident on June 9, 2021 just weeks after graduating from Walter Johnson High School.

-- Student must be a 2023 graduating senior in the MCPS GT/LD Program at Walter Johnson High School.
+• Student must be a 2024 graduating senior (Scholarship and Kickstarter Awards) in the MCPS GT/LD Program at Walter Johnson High School.

 Key Dates: